 As far as we can tell, Bing was the first search engine to consider linkless mentions seriously.
 Google was quick to follow.

-6. You’ve Been Lied To: Slow and Steady Doesn’t Win the Race
+9. You’ve Been Lied To: Slow and Steady Doesn’t Win the Race (Site Speed Matters)

 If your website doesn’t load in faster than two seconds, do what’s necessary to change that.
 It may cost money, but a whole hell of a lot less than the money you’re losing to your competition who does load in under 2 seconds.